 Member months under medical cost management remained stable primarily due to the expansion of our existing ESCOs through the addition of new physician practice partners and dialysis facilities, offset by the divestment of our controlling interest in Sound on June 28, 2018 and, as a result, the conclusion of our participation in BPCI.
-See note 2 (b) in this report) and note 4 to the table "Key indicators and business metrics for the North America Segment," above.
+See note 2 (b) of the notes to consolidated financial statements (unaudited) included in this report) and note 4 to the table "Key indicators and business metrics for the North America Segment," above.

 Care Coordination's medical cost under management decreased by 9%, including a 5% positive impact from foreign currency translation in the current period.
-At Constant Exchange Rates, Care Coordination's medical cost under management decreased by 14% due to the divestment of our controlling interest in Sound on June 28, 2018 (see note 2 (b) in this report) and, as a result, the conclusion of our participation in BPCI.
+At Constant Exchange Rates, Care Coordination's medical cost under management decreased by 14% due to the divestment of our controlling interest in Sound on June 28, 2018 (see note 2 (b) of the notes to consolidated financial statements (unaudited) included in this report) and, as a result, the conclusion of our participation in BPCI.
 This decrease was partially offset by our expansion of our existing ESCOs through the addition of new physician practice partners and dialysis facilities.
 See note 4 to the table "Key indicators and business metrics for the North America Segment," above.

 The decrease in patient encounters was primarily driven by decreased encounters for hospital related physician services as a result of our divesting our controlling interest in Sound on June 28, 2018.
-See note 2 (b) in this report) and note 4 to the table "Key indicators and business metrics for the North America Segment," above.
+See note 2 (b) of the notes to consolidated financial statements (unaudited) included in this report) and note 4 to the table "Key indicators and business metrics for the North America Segment," above.